bcgov/indy-email-verification/README.md

 Next we have to accept the taa.
 Go back to the swagger api interface and run get /ledger/taa from the ledger section.
 Copy the entire contents of the text attribute from the response and paste it into the text attribute in POST /ledger/taa/accept.
 Copy the version number as well and set the `mechanism` attribute to be `at_submission`.
 Execute the request and you should see an empty response body with status code 200.

 Go back to the openshift developer console and start a rollout on email-verification-service if it hasn't already restarted.
 Once email-verification-service is up and running, you're ready to start issuing email credentials.

+### Troubleshooting
+Git doesn't always save the file permisions on executable files, if you get any permision denied errors while running scripts, make sure you run `chmod +x <file>` on any .sh file